 Five fountains are enough.
 For starters, anyway.
 Believe me.
 I know all about your typical, over-ambitious Roman holiday plans.
 And the following fountain micro-tour will give you a good idea of how hopeless and undertaking it would be to try and “see everything” here.
 Get realistic.
-A handful of these fountains will be more than enough to shatter your illusions and break your will.
+A handful of these Roman fountains will be more than enough to shatter your illusions and break your will.
 And what is worse, they will whet your appetite for more.
 But don’t despair.
 You can always come back again.
 And often will.
 If you have any sense you will, that is.
 So let’s get started.

 5 Fountains not to miss in Rome

 Start with the Trevi Fountain (Fontana di Trevi).
 Why?
 Haven’t you ever seen La Dolce Vita?
 If you go to Rome without having visited the Trevi Fountain your friends and your family will stone you, that’s why.
-It is one of Rome’s most famous landmarks and certainly its most famous fountain.
+It is one of the most famous Italian landmarks and certainly its most famous fountain.
 It’s well-hidden (at the Piazza di Trevi, of all places) and one often hears the thing before actually discovering it.
 It’s huge and cools the air, set up as it was against a pre-existing building in 1762.
 Neptune reigns here upon his shell chariot, pulled by tritons and the large figures on the sides are said to represent health and fertility.
 The massive basin is filled with the coins (tossed from behind) of all of those who wish to return to Rome again some other day.
 You guessed it, there are lots of coins here – and the city collects them every night.
 It was designed by Nicola Salvi and completed by Giuseppe Panini, commemorating the completion of the Acqua Vergine aqueduct.

 Continue from here on to the Fountain of Triton (Fontana del Tritone).
 Created by Bernini in 1642, this Baroque masterpiece, located at the Piazza Barberini, is certainly one of the most beautiful fountains in the city.
 This strange figure, half man and half fish, crouched upon his gigantic clam shell, supported by dolphins, has been blowing jets of water into the valves below for over three hundred and fifty years.
 And he doesn’t show any signs of slowing down, either.
 It’s a bit loud, there’s a lot of traffic here, but it’s a fantastic sight.